cs124/pa7-chatbot/README.md

 Also included in `rubric.txt` is an ethics question that we would like you to answer about Chatbots.
 It is worth 2 points!

 ## Evaluation
-The TAs will grade your submission with respect to the [rubric](https://docs.google.com/spreadsheets/d/1xZav671Cfg5KDyl7sJWQFoAs_NTLpaffXgpjyYfV06c/edit?usp=sharing) by providing your chatbot with a standardized series of inputs.
-There are 136 points total in the rubric: 60 points for starter mode features, and 76 points to choose from among the creative mode features, out of which you can earn at most 45 points.
-You can also earn 2 points from the ethics question in `rubric.txt`.
-You will need 97 points (95 from some combination of starter and creative components, 2 from the ethics question) for full credit, and up to 10 additional points will count as extra credit.
+The TAs will grade your submission with respect to the [rubric](https://docs.google.com/spreadsheets/d/1v1f4moRUXAmA3zzjgaBIiq-LJTgaSBCHbWTZvDta808/edit#gid=0) by providing your chatbot with a standardized series of inputs.

+There are 136 points total in the rubric:
+- 60 points for starter mode features
+- 76 points to choose from among the creative mode features, out of which you can earn at most 45 points
+- 2 points from the ethics question in `rubric.txt`.

+You will need 97 points (95 from some combination of starter and creative components, 2 from the ethics question) for full credit.
+Note: although you can choose which creative components to implement, the ethics question **is required**.

+Up to **10 additional points** will count as **extra credit**.

 ## Submitting Your Solution
 Submit your assignment via Gradescope (www.gradescope.com).
 We expect the following files in your final submission: